City-state

-A city-state is an independent sovereign city which serves as the center of political, economic, and cultural life over its contiguous territory.
-They have existed in many parts of the world since the dawn of history, including ancient poleis such as Athens, Sparta, Carthage and Rome, the atlepeme of pre-Columbian Mexico and the Italian city-states during the Middle Ages and Renaissance, such as Florence, Venice, Genoa and Milan.
+A city-state is an independent sovereign city which serves as the center of political, economic, and cultural life over its contiguous territory, as opposed to a regular state or country comprising a capital city and other cities and/or a countryside.
+City-states have existed in many parts of the world throughout history, including cities such as Rome, Carthage, Athens and Sparta and the Italian city-states during the Middle Ages and Renaissance, such as Florence, Venice, Genoa and Milan.

-With the rise of nation states worldwide, only a few modern sovereign city-states exist, with some disagreement as to which qualify; Monaco, Singapore and Vatican City are most commonly accepted as such.
-Singapore is the clearest example, with full self-governance, its own currency, a robust military and a population of 5.5 million.
+With the rise of nation states worldwide, there remains some disagreement on the number of modern city-states that still exist; Singapore, Monaco and Vatican City are the candidates most commonly discussed.
+Out of these, Singapore is the largest and most populous city-state in the world, with full sovereignty, international borders, its own currency, a robust military, and substantial international influence in its own right.
+The Economist refers to it as the "world's only fully functioning city-state".

-Several non-sovereign cities enjoy a high degree of autonomy and are sometimes considered city-states.
-Hong Kong, Macau, and members of the United Arab Emirates—most notably Dubai and Abu Dhabi—are often cited as such.
+Several non-sovereign cities enjoy a high degree of autonomy and are often considered to be city-states, such as Hong Kong and Macau.
+Cities of the United Arab Emirates—most notably Dubai—are often cited as such as well.
+Some non-sovereign overseas territories, such as Gibraltar, are also sometimes called city-states.